Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 Susceptible Infectious Recovered Dead.
 It is a simple model for epidemiology that works as follows: The studied population, comprised of N individuals, is divided into four categories: susceptible (S), infectious (I), recovered (R), dead (D).
-For each of these categories the model describes the evolution of the number of members belonging to these categories as a function of time.
+For each of these categories the model describes the evolution of the number of people belonging to these categories as a function of time.
 To do so the model uses the following system of four differential equations,